rconstantin/Final-Project/Final-Project-README.md

 + I used Node.js's HTTP Request to send state changes to Xively and to Local web host and Node.js 'nodemailer' to send email notifying the user about extended alarm states (door open for longer than expected).

+The handling for event notification and interaction with localhost and Xively API were coded in ["finalPro.js"](https://github.com/rconstantin/Final-Project/blob/master/my-node-openzwave/finalPro.js)

 #### (3) User Interface:

 LocalHost: using MAMP 'http://final-project/' or 'file:///Users/robbie/Sites/Final-Project/index.html'